-When I heard (on Twitter) that a kumpo, a mystical character of the West African Jola tribe, had been spotted near the village of Kanuma, just a few hours drive from where we were staying in The Gambia, there was only one thing for it; I was determined to arrange an expedition for the #BlogGambia crew to track down this illusive creature.
+When I heard that a kumpo, a mythical character of the West African Jola tribe, had been spotted near the village of Kanuma, just a few hours drive from where we were staying in The Gambia, there was only one thing for it; I was determined to arrange an expedition f to track down this elusive creature.

-I set off early in the morning (well not that early actually) with Monica, The Travel Hack, riding shotgun and headed off to Makasutu Forest to meet up with the rest of the team.
+I set off early in the morning (well not that early actually) with Monica, The Travel Hack, riding shotgun and headed off to Makasutu Forest to meet up with the rest of the group.
 Before long we were riding out past Brikama on dusty tracks to the village of Kanuma.
-To save any confusion this is not the better known Kanuma on the north bank but the smaller Kanuma off South Bank Road.
+To save any confusion, this is not the better known Kanuma on the North Bank but the smaller Kanuma off South Bank Road.
 It is so small that it isn’t even on the map.
 Luckily our guide, Ram, knew exactly where it was.

 When we arrived at the village we were greeted with songs and drumming as the villagers surrounded our vehicle.
 What a fabulous welcome.

 Gathering under giant mango trees, the villagers sang and danced for us.
 It was wonderful to see how much everyone was enjoying it, visitors and locals alike.
 Tom was a big hit with the children, discussing the merits of various football teams.